 Asia Update Conference 2019:

-“Asia Update 2019” is an international conference organised by Enterprise Estonia in cooperation with Tartu University, Tallinn University, Taltech, Tartu City and other relevant ministries and enterprises.
+“Asia Update” is an international conference series organised by Enterprise Estonia in cooperation with Tartu University, Tallinn University, Taltech, Tartu City and other relevant ministries and enterprises.

-“Asia Update 2019” addresses important topics related to the developments concerning Asia.
-The conference aims to launch discussions on what globalising Asia means to the world and more specifically to our region.
-The conference brings together local, regional and international experts, business people, decision-makers and implementers who engage with Asia to share ideas and build networks for future growth and development.
+“Asia Update 2019” addressed important topics related to the developments concerning Asia.
+The conference aimed to launch discussions on what globalising Asia means to the world and more specifically to our region.
+The conference brought together local, regional and international experts, business people, decision-makers and implementers who engage with Asia to share ideas and build networks for future growth and development.

 Time: May 9-10, 2019

 Venue: Tartu city, Estonia (V Spa Hotel Conference Centre)